Categories

 The Difference Between a Male and Female for your Roan hunt

 Both the roan antelope males and females have horns.
 The male’s horns are longer and heavier.
+Both males and females of the Roan Antelope species have horns, though the horns of males are generally longer and thicker than those of females.

 Females with young.
 Both males and females have horns.